owid/sdg-tracker.org/pages/global-partnerships.md

 **_Respect each country’s policy space and leadership to establish and implement policies for poverty eradication and sustainable development._**

+International cooperation as we work towards 2030 will be crucial if we are to meet our Sustainable Development Goals (SDGs).
+However, this cooperation involves two-way collaboration between providers and recipients of development assistance.
+Recipients must be given the capacity and responsibility to implement their own frameworks for results, interventions and monitoring.

+The chart below shows the percentage of indicator results which were drawn from country-led frameworks developed by providers or recipients of development assistance.
+The aim is to increase the number of indicators drawn from country-led frameworks in recipient countries.

 <iframe src="https://owid.cloud/grapher/use-of-crf-tools-by-providers-of-dev-cooperation" style="width: 100%; height: 600px; border: 0px none;"></iframe>